kylezs/elastic-fleet/docs/writing-queries.md

 This document outlines how to write or update queries that are consistent with the current queries.
 Osquery is a very flexible tool, however, for our purposes, in order to simplify the process of managing the queries and alerts, there is a standard method of writing the query.

+If you're looking for how to apply queries you've written / add them for use.
+Please see [this document](fleet-setup.md).

 ## 1+ / 0 as Pass / Fail
 When a query returns it should only return one value.
 1 or higher implies that the device passes that test.
 0 implies the device fails that test. e.g.